 Overview In 2011, the Regional Transportation Commission (RTC) initiated a comprehensive study of the entire Fourth Street-Prater Way corridor in Reno and Sparks, Nevada, intending to improve not only public transportation in the area but safety and livability.
 The oral history portion of the project served the dual purpose of documenting the corridor’s past and expanding public participation in planning its future.
 The collection contains transcripts, audio files, digital photographs, signed copyright...

 Overview The Midtown History Project was initiated by the Regional Transportation Commission of Washoe County (RTC) in 2015 as part of its Virginia Street Bus RAPID Transit Extension Project.
-The collection contains transcripts, audio files, digital photographs, and copyright forms for the Midtown Oral History Project.
+The collection contains transcripts, audio files, digital photographs, and copyright forms for the Midtown Oral History Project from 2015 to 2019.

 Overview JoAnne Peden is an anthropologist who works primarily with the Paiute Tribes in Nevada.
 Collection contains materials from Professor Elmer Rusco concerning the McDermitt Reservation, Paiute Indian history, his paper delivered to the Great Basin Anthropological Conference (1984), notes, some correspondence, and copies of National Archives documents.
 It also includes copies of oral history interview transcripts made by Peden with Paiute individuals for UNR Oral History Program and a draft...